Hit and Run Claim Lawyers QLD

 A qualified compensation lawyer can explain your case eligibility, including common barriers to a successful hit-and-run compensation claim.
 Call 1800 700 125

-The Queensland nominal defendant is a state government insurer created by the Motor Accident Insurance Act 1994.
-When the driver involved fails to stop at the crime scene, you could make a nominal defendant claim through the State Insurance Regulatory Authority.
+This state government insurer was established by the Motor Accident Insurance Act 1994.
+Consequently, if a driver involved fails to stop at the scene of the crime, you could make a claim through this State Insurance Regulatory Authority.

 • The statutory body acts as the liable insurance company for lump-sum settlements